Main Content

 Valid simulation time, returned as a logical 0(false) or 1(true).
 The value is 0 for updates requested at times between the update interval specified by the UpdateRate property.

-Classification data of actors in the scene, returned as an M-by-N-by-2 array for an organized point cloud or a P-by-2 matrix for an unorganized point cloud.
-The first column contains the ActorIDs and the second column contains the ClassIDs of the target actors.
+Classification data of actors in the scene, returned as an M-by-N-by-3 array for an organized point cloud or a P-by-3 matrix for an unorganized point cloud.
 M, N are the number of rows and columns in the organized point cloud, and P is the number of points in the unorganized point cloud.
+The first column contains the ActorIDs, the second column contains the ClassIDs, and the third column contains the material ID representing row number of the table that contains MaterialAttributes.
+You can use the material ID to get information of target material for the corresponding point.

 Object Functions